 On February 7th, 2022 the new Entry-Level Driver Training (EDLT) requirements went into effect.
 These requirements are an important step forward for the safety and education of commercial drivers, but may have the unintended consequence of making it more difficult to obtain a CDL for the first time, upgrade a CDL, or add an endorsement.

 Who does this apply to?

-ELDT training will be required for drivers to do any of the following:
+ELDT training is required to do any of the following:

-- Obtain a Class A or Class B CDL for the first time.
+- Obtain a Class A or B CDL for the first time.

-- Upgrade an existing Class B CDL to a Class A CDL.
+- Upgrade an existing Class B to a Class A CDL.